atbcb/ICTTestingBaseline/docs/introduction.md

     a.
 All baseline tests must be included

     b.
-Advisory tips for streamlined test processes may be incorporated
+Advisory tips for streamlined test processes from this Baseline may be incorporated

     c.
 Agency-specific, non-baseline tests must be identified and not affect baseline test results